Keeping Your Pond Window Clean: A Guide for Homeowners

 - gareth759

-A pond viewing window gives you an incredible underwater perspective of your koi and aquatic plants — but to enjoy that view, regular cleaning is essential.
+A pond viewing window gives you an incredible underwater perspective of your koi and aquatic plants.
+To enjoy this view, regular cleaning is essential.
 Over time, algae naturally forms on pond glass.
 If left untreated, this growth can become stubborn, clouding the view and making it harder to remove later.

 By developing a simple cleaning routine, you’ll keep your pond glass clear, prevent long-term build-up, and enjoy your pond at its best all year round.